nasa/cumulus/docs/features/execution_payload_retention.md

 #### non_complete_execution_payload_timeout_disable _(bool)_

-This configuration option, when set to true, will disable all cleanup of "non-complete" (any status _other_ than `completed`) execution payloads (e.g. ).
+This configuration option, when set to true, will disable all cleanup of "non-complete" (any status _other_ than `completed`) execution payloads.

 Default value is `false`.